Corris Craft Centre, Machynlleth, Mid Wales

 The Court Cupboard Craft Gallery, Abergavenny, South Wales

 The unusual Court Cupboard Craft Gallery near Abergavenny calls farmyard buildings its home, dating back five centuries and positioned next to a former courthouse featuring an underground prisoner cell.
-Spinning, gold, silver, gemstone, blacksmithery, stained glass and beadwork are among the crafts showcased by a wide range of artists, as well as a comfortable coffee shop.
+Spinning, gold, silver, gemstone, blacksmithery, stained glass and beadwork are among the crafts showcased by a wide range of artists.